rohailahmad-code/Face-Mask-Detection/README.md

 - High accuracy and performance with optimized model
 - Easy-to-use interface with minimal setup

+## Dataset

+The dataset used for this project can be downloaded from [Kaggle - Face Mask Detection Dataset](https://www.kaggle.com/datasets/andrewmvd/face-mask-detection).
+It contains images with annotated bounding boxes for people wearing masks, not wearing masks, and wearing masks incorrectly.

 ## Technologies Used

 - Python
 - OpenCV
 - TensorFlow / Keras
 - NumPy
-- Pretrained deep learning models (e.g., MobileNetV2)
+- Pretrained deep learning models